dorianps/LESYMAP/README.md

 # LESYMAP
-R Toolbox for Lesion to Symptom Mapping
+Lesion to Symptom Mapping for R